yilinc09/tswd-portfolio/critique-by-design.md

 I don't feel any missing measures that needed to be captured at this point.

 **What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)**
-* Change labels and titles of both axes
+* Change both axes with more appropriate labels and titles
-* Remove unnecessary monthly information
+* Change monthly information to annualy

 ## Step three: sketch out a solution